- The Pennsylvania State University College of Arts & Architecture, Bachelor of Architecture

 - Founder, AIA Baltimore Book Club

-Anthony is an Associate with MCA and serves as the Practice Leader for MCA’s Historic + Adpative Reuse studio, having served for over 20 years in the architecture profession.
+Anthony is an Associate Principal with MCA and serves as the Practice Leader for MCA’s Historic + Adaptive Reuse studio, having served for over 20 years in the architecture profession.
 He has amassed expertise in construction management and architectural design for many building types, including assembly, business, educational, industrial research & development, institutional, mercantile, residential, sustainable and particularly historic properties.

 His particular approach to Historic + Adaptive Reuse projects often involves in-depth research to restore and modernize facilities using the latest advancements in technology while working closely with the project team to develop building-appropriate solutions.
 As an effective facilitator, Anthony has earned a reputation for being responsive and thorough.
 He seeks to foster a collaborative environment where all parties benefit from involvement.

 Anthony serves as the Chair of AIA Baltimore’s Practice Management Committee and is a Board Member of the Baltimore Architecture Foundation (BAF) where he is the Chair of the BAF Publications Committee.
-He has also served as Chair of MCA’s AIA National award winning Education & Training Committee, which is tasked with implementing mentorship programs and organizing continuing education programs that help to improve the quality of professional practice at MCA.
+He has also served as Chair of MCA’s AIA National award-winning Education & Training Committee, which is tasked with implementing mentorship programs and organizing continuing education programs that help to improve the quality of professional practice at MCA.

 A recipient of numerous design awards while at Penn State, Anthony participated in the Sedi di Roma program and American Indian Housing Initiative (AIHI), which erected straw bale structures at the Northern Cheyenne Indian Reservation.
 He is also a graduate of AIA Baltimore’s Civic Lab and he enjoys serving his community through various board appointments and regional associations.